JulieLascar/Annotation-of-LSF-subtitled-videos/README.md

 # Annotation of LSF subtitled videos without a pre-existing dictionary (LREC-Coling Workshop 2024)

-This repository is the official implementation of **Annotation of LSF subtitled videos without a pre-existing dictionary**.(coming soon!)
+This repository is the official implementation of **Annotation of LSF subtitled videos without a pre-existing dictionary** (coming soon!).
 The aim of our current project is to contribute in developing resources and automatic analysis of LSF videos.
 We propose a three stages approach for the automatic annotation of lexical units in LSF videos, using a subtitled corpus without annotation.